semiproductive/bib2csv/README.md

 python bib2csv.py -inFile=path_to_bib_file -outFile=path_to_export_csv
 ```

-Here's a concrete example where `glottolog_source.bib` and is in the same folder as `bib2csv.py`:
+Here's a concrete example of running this script where `glottolog_source.bib` and `bib2csv.py` are in the same directory:

 ```
 python bib2csv.py -inFile=glottolog_source.bib -outFile=output.csv